 The concept of boot camps is familiar to those in the fitness industry, but the public doesn’t fully understand what it is, how it works, and how it can benefit them.

-Getting the word out about boot camps, peaking peoples interest in them, and having them give it a try, will be a big trend in 2011.
+Getting the word out about boot camps, piquing people’s interest in them, and having them give them a try, will be a big trend in 2011.

-Already there are many fitness professionals that have successful boot camps, but there will be more opportunity as people get interested in the idea and begin looking for camps that are close to them.
+Already many fitness professionals have successful boot camps.
+Still, there will be more opportunities as people get interested in the idea and begin looking for centers close to them.

-Most fitness professionals will try to go out on their own and will fail.
-Those that do succeed are the ones that follow a system and surround themselves with other successful boot camp owners from around the world.
-The video above is a clip from one of the successful groups out there.
+It’s common for fitness professionals to try to go out on their own and fail.
+Those who succeed, however, follow a system and surround themselves with other successful boot camp owners.
+You can see a group of successful individuals in the video above.

 What About the Exercise Rehabilitation World?